alanwunsche/agentware-book/README.md

 [Introduction](./Introduction)
 <br />
-Setting the Stage for Agentware
+A Look at the State of AI in 2023; Setting the Stage for Agentware

 ### Part I. The Awakening
 [Chapter 1: Unveiling Possibilities](./Chapter-1)